 - ask your regular pharmacist to order your repeats.

 - complete our online form.
 Please note that this method is slow because your request must be transcibed by hand onto our system.
 Where possible use Patient Access or the NHS App.

 We issue many hundreds of prescriptions each week so regret that we cannot take requests over the phone.

-In general we prescribe a maximum of three months supply of medication on a single prescription (6 months for oral contraception).
-Some medications, particularly strong pain killers and medication prescribed for mental health problems are issued using monthly repeat prescriptions.
+We prescribe a maximum of three months’ supply of medication on a single prescription (6 months for oral contraception).
+Some medications, particularly strong pain killers, addictive medications and medication prescribed for mental health problems are issued using weekly or monthly prescriptions.

 You can help us by:

 - Ordering medication in time, not when are about to run out.

 - Responding promptly to requests for checks and blood tests.

 - Only requesting medication that are on your repeat prescription.

 - Understanding that we might occasionally want to review your prescription and make changes if these are appropriate.
 Questioning your need for regular medication is an important part of our role as safe prescribers.